-(26) Examinations at UNE are supervised and timed activities that provide students with adequate time to reasonably comprehend and respond to set questions and demonstrate achievement of relevant learning outcomes.
+(25) Supervised examinations at UNE are timed activities that provide students with adequate time to reasonably comprehend and respond to set questions and demonstrate achievement of relevant learning outcomes.
 Supervision must ensure that students do not have access to unauthorised resources and are unable to communicate with third parties during the examination.